iCliniq Logo

 • Polycystic ovaries (ovary enlargement or presence of follicles on the ovaries).

-How to Treat Acne Caused by Polycystic Ovary Syndrome?
+How to Treat Acne Caused by PCOS/PMOS?

 • Over-The-Counter (OTC) Acne Medications: OTC acne medications like salicylic acid, sulfur, and benzoyl peroxide help in treating acne.
 However, these medications can only reduce mild breakouts and do not show many results in hormonal acne.

-• Oral Contraceptives: Certain oral contraceptive pills can treat acne caused by PCOS.
+• Oral Contraceptives: Certain oral contraceptive pills can treat acne caused by PCOS/PMOS.
 The combination of progesterone and estrogen in these pills help in reducing testosterone levels which in turn limits the formation of acne.
 Combination pills that contain Cyproterone acetate and Drospirenone are very effective in blocking the effects of androgen.

 • Anti-androgen Drugs: Spironolactone and Flutamide have shown good results in treating hormonal acne caused due to high levels of androgen.